All You Need to Know About International Money Transfers

 All you need to know about sending money internationally and transfer fees

 Your options will vary depending on where you and the recipient of your transfer are located, as well as the type of account/service you use to close the transaction.
 For instance, if both of you are located in the EU or the EFTA and have a current account with a bank or fintech service provider, the fastest and most cost-efficient way would be a wire transfer through the SEPA system.
 All you need to send a payment of this type is the IBAN and BIC of your beneficiary and some additional details and documents, depending on the size of the transfer.
 As simple as that.
 A SEPA Credit Transfer will arrive within one business day, while a SEPA Instant Credit Transfer would take less than ten seconds to reach the beneficiary.
 The icing on the cake is the cost of SEPA transfers – some banks and service providers won’t charge you anything, while with others you may incur a minimal cost (we’re talking about €2 – €5 on average).
 However, there is one big limitation: SEPA transfers are only executed in Euro.
-To learn more about SEPA benefits, read our article.
+To learn more about SEPA benefits.

 Best ways to send money internationally in 2022